inasafe/inasafe-doc/docs/source/developer-docs/coding_standards.rst

 * Code must pass a pylint validation (http://www.logilab.org/card/pylint_manual#what-is-pylint).
 You can test this using the make target ``make pylint``.
-In some cases you may wish to override a line or group of lines so that they are not validated by lint.
+In some cases you may wish to override a line or group of lines so that they are not validated by pylint.
   You can do this by adding either::

      import foo  # pylint: disable=W1203